rune/rune/docs/docs/make-your-first-game.md

 }
 ```

-5. import it in the html before the main.ts file
+5. Import it in the html before the main.ts file

 ```html
 <!DOCTYPE html>